boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

         1. Otherwise, continues.
    1. Sends a request message to the key server over the open session's secure channel.
 This message MUST indicate the desire to retrieve the backed up secret and contain `user_id` and `key_id`.
 1. The key server:
     1. Runs a validity check on the received request, `user_id`, and `key_id`.
-       If this check fails, the server MUST reject the request:
+If this check fails, the server MUST reject the request.
+The validation check includes the following:
         1. There must be a valid open request session,
         1. The request must conform to the expected format and content,
         1. The `user_id` must be of the expected format and length, and should match that of the open request session,